daattali/beautiful-jekyll/_drafts/2021-09-27-nakivo-vmware-vm-backup-and-restore-set-up.md

 Cloud integration in Backup products are a good way to fool proof your investment.
 Nakivo offers backup to Amazon S3, backup of M365 and EC2 instances.
 You can also maintain exact copies (replicas) of your original EC2 instances and fail over to the replicas for near-instant disaster recovery.

+* **Ransomware protection.**

+Although these are not specific to [ransomware ](https://www.nakivo.com/ransomware-protection/ransomware-recovery/)and more a way to attract clients, it is good content to spread best practices and make customers aware of these.

 ### Deployment types

 Nakivo Backup and Replication offers a surprising [number of options ](https://helpcenter.nakivo.com/User-Guide/Content/Deployment/Installing-NAKIVO-Backup-and-Replication/Installing-NAKIVO-Backup-and-Replication.htm)when it comes to deploying the solution.
 You can deploy it as a VMware or Nutanix appliance, install it on Windows, Linux.